readthedocs/sphinx-autoapi/docs/tutorials.rst

 For Python, there is only one required configuration option that we need to set.
 :confval:`autoapi_dirs` tells AutoAPI which directories contain the source code to document.
-This can either be absolute, or relative to Sphinx's conf.py file.
+These can either be absolute, or relative to the source directory of your documentation files.
 For example, say we have a package and we have used ``sphinx-quickstart`` to create a Sphinx project in a ``docs/`` folder.
 The directory structure might look like this: